Esi-Akotia/toronto-neighbourhoods-proj4/README.md

 3. Homicide
 4. Robbery

-The model we used for this is Facebook Prophet model (link to the documentation in the below resources section).
+The model we used for this is Facebook Prophet (link to the documentation in the below resources section).
 This model was utilized to analyze the crime data from 2019 to 2023 to predict 2024 and 2025 rates.
 Then we created the visualization figures that we later used on our `machinelearning` endpoint.

 #### code snippet